balena-io/docs/README.md

 Running locally
 ---------------

-To run the docs web application locally you should do the following:
+To run the docs web application locally, you should do the following:

 ```sh
 git clone https://github.com/resin-io/docs